Is a colder than average, third La Niña winter in store for Seattle?

 This could be hard to imagine right now, but with a rare third consecutive La Niña winter in the forecast, Washington could be in for a colder than usual winter, according to Assistant State Climatologist Karin Bumbaco.

-There’s a 70% chance the La Niña pattern that has been in effect for over two years could last through early winter, November through January, according to the Climate Prediction Center, which is predicting colder than usual temperatures from December through February.
-La Niña is expected to continue, with chances for it to gradually decrease from 86% in the current season, July through September, to 60% during December through February.
+There’s a good chance the La Niña pattern that has been in effect for over two years could last through early next year, according to the Climate Prediction Center.
+The center is predicting colder than usual temperatures from December through February.

 Recall, if you will, a few highlights from our last two winters.